 - Bringing forward value – Subject to compliance limitations, providing resources or insights prior to the SoA helps repay the clients for their effort sooner.

-- Bringing forward value – Providing scoped advice where you can ASAP, with remaining unrelated areas to be covered later, could be well worth the cost of an additional SoA if it means some value is delivered quickly.
+- Bringing forward value – Providing scoped advice where you can ASAP, with remaining unrelated areas to be covered later.
+This could be well worth the cost of an additional SoA if it means some value is delivered quickly.

 The above can require working with your Compliance team and some creative thinking (read my blog on Doing the Gemba Advice Walk to spot time sinks in your client process).